 Baked Alaska is usually made with strawberry ice cream, so I made a batch of no churn strawberry ice cream because it’s so easy and saves me time and space since I don’t have to pre-freeze my ice cream maker bowl.

 This is the best layer and most versatile to adapt to your allergy needs and personal preferences.
 You can use any ice cream or any scoopable non-dairy frozen dessert that works for your allergies and the ice cream flavor goes with your cake base.
 Or you can make your own such as vanilla ice cream or peaches and cream ice cream.
+If you live in Northern California, you might be able to buy strawberry ice cream made by Straus, which is a local nut-free brand (not egg-free).

 Aquafaba Magic and Final Assembly